TheEt1234/libox_controller/README.md

-# Libox controller
+# Libox controller (WIP + experimental, like mooncontroller)

 - Fork of mooncontroller, that makes use of helper functions from libox

 # Differences

 - Most of the environment is already handled by libox (this also means you get more stuff to play with, like `pcall` and `loadstring`, and also get traceback)

-- You can transmit functions through digilines (their environment gets anniliated so you cant really use them for communication)
 - Code isn't limited by instructions but by a time limit